kipwoker/SoundCloud.API.Client/README.md

 .NET API implementation  https://developers.soundcloud.com/docs/api/reference

 # Warning
-If you will run tests frequent from one account, soundcloud may ban it.
+If you run tests frequently from one account, soundcloud may ban it.

 #Install
 Build and use SoundCloud.API.Client.dll or inject via nuget: https://www.nuget.org/packages/SoundCloud.API.Client